 - Experience the McGraw Rotunda, its famous paintings and their hidden gems

 - Learn about the Library’s architecture, history, anecdotes and much more!

 Solve the clues and crack the code before the other teams, and win!

 The New York Public Library is a very special place, which is why this is a different kind of hunt for us – limited to smaller groups, who agree to abide by all Library rules.

-Please note that Secret City is not affiliated in any way with the New York Public Library, and you may view their tours and programs here.
+Please note that Secret City is not affiliated in any way with the New York Public Library and you may view their tours and programs here.
 This is not a tour.
 Groups never congregate inside the library.
 In small teams of 3, you will engage in a quiet, respectful quest.
 If your group is interested in a more energetic experience, please consider one of our other hunts.

 This hunt is available only on days/times when the Dewitt Wallace Periodical Room, Map Division and The Milstein Division of United States History, Local History & Genealogy are open.
-Not available on Sundays.

 This hunt begins and ends outside.
 There is an outdoor component as well.
 It’s not the best indoor option if weather is a concern.
 Contact us for more information.